In an earlier blog post, we wrote about the Takata air bag recall, what led to the recall, and what vehicles were affected. In a quick recap:

 However, at the Congressional hearing Wednesday, Takata remained defiant in the face of the National Highway Traffic Safety Administration’s demand that the recall be extended nationwide.
 In response, Takata was harshly criticized for their intransigence.
 The catch is that NHTSA does not have the power to actually order a recall.
 In light of Takata’s refusal, NHTSA now must issue an initial decision demanding a recall and must schedule a public hearing.
 At the hearing, it could hear graphic testimony from those who have been injured.
 If Takata continues to refuse to recall vehicles after the hearing, NHTSA would have to resort to litigation to enforce the recall demand, according to the Detroit News.
 It is interesting to note that if Takata had issued the recall order demanded by NHTSA, all of the automakers that install the company’s air bags would have been the party obligated to carry it out.

 As Takata produces 1 in 5 airbags nationwide, the scale of this recall could reach a very large number of vehicles.
 Currently, 10 automakers have recalled millions of vehicles.

 How can you determine whether your vehicle is one of those affected?
 You can go to www.safercar.gov and type in your vehicle identification number, which is normally printed on your vehicle registration and stamped on the dashboard.
 You can also call your dealer.

 Sources: Washington Post, Time Magazine, Detroit News, thecarconnection.com, ABC News

 If you or a loved one find yourselves in the unfortunate situation of being victims of a defective airbag, don’t delay.
-Call the attorneys at Brooks Law Group today to determine whether you are entitled to any compensation.
+Call the product liability attorneys at Brooks Law Group today to determine whether you are entitled to any compensation.